spiffytech/vehicle_depreciation_calculator/README.md

+This project was a work sample task requested by a job I interviewed for.
+I have occasionally updated it to reflect changes in my skillset.

-Given details about a vehicle's history, return the depreciated value of the vehicle.
+Objective: given details about a vehicle's history, return the depreciated value of the vehicle.

 # Configuring
 Configuration happens via environment variables.
 See `src/lib/config.js` for default configuration values.